taps99/EndogenousProteases/README.md

 # Non-Tryptic Peptide Extractor and Protease Mapping

-GUI developed using Tkinter framework in Python to extract missed cleavage data from processed proteomics data resulting from Fragpipe and match termini to cleavage sites in the MEROPS database.
+GUI developed using Tkinter framework in Python to extract missed cleavage data from processed proteomics data resulting from Fragpipe and also match termini to cleavage sites in the MEROPS database.

+### Instructions
+Peptide-Spectrum Match (PSM) TSV files resulting from processing by the Fragpipe software are used as the input for the extraction of missed cleavage data.

+Input files may be grouped based on experiment/treatment by selecting a subset of input files in the listbox and then clicking the 'Group Files' button.
+Binary presence/absence (P/A) data will be generated based on the grouping of files.

 ### Output files from non-tryptic peptide extraction